opendatahub-io-contrib/datamesh-platform/README-deployment.md

 Navigate to the Data Mesh cloned directory **"cd deployment"** and run "datamesh-deploy.sh".
 This required Openshift host and login credtials and these informations are in config.properties file located in the deployment directory.
 By default , deployment will use datamesh-demo as default namespace, if not specified in the config.properties

+Before start deployment script , update openshift credential and namespsce that specific to your environment to **config.properties** file

 ```bash
 ./datamesh-deploy.sh